 Knowing the rotation rate of Venus is critically important for future lander missions to Venus, like ones being considered for the next decade.
 The current rotation uncertainties correspond to a distance on the surface of about thirteen miles, more than enough to miss a landing site.
 To try to reduce the uncertainties, CfA astronomer John Chandler and the team of scientists to which he belonged undertook a new analysis of twenty-nine years of Earth-based radar observation taken between 1988 to 2017.
 They conclude that the mean Venusian day length is 243.0212 +- .00006 days.
 In particular, their formal uncertainty is the smallest yet obtained, although they note that their result is an average since it does not reflect short-term oscillations.
 In the next decade, the authors anticipate that further improvements will ensure that a Venus lander mission in the late 2020’s will be able to succeed.

-Reference: “The Mean Rotation Rate of Venus from 29 years of Earth-based Radar Observations” by Bruce A. Campbell, Donald B. Campbell, Lynn M. Carter, John F. Chandler, Jon D. Giorgini, Jean-Luc Margot, Gareth A. Morgan, Michael C. Nolan, Phillip J. Perillath, Jennifer L. Whitteni, Icarus 332, 19, 2019.
+Reference: “The Mean Rotation Rate of Venus from 29 years of Earth-based Radar Observations” by Bruce A. Campbell, Donald B. Campbell, Lynn M. Carter, John F. Chandler, Jon D. Giorgini, Jean-Luc Margot, Gareth A. Morgan, Michael C. Nolan, Phillip J. Perillath and Jennifer L. Whitteni, 19 June 2019, Icarus.